ullly/cs-reading-list/reading-list.md

 author: by Ultan
 ---

-Textbooks are not a requirement for all modules.
-Often School provided materials, classmates and a look online are more than enough.
-For some modules however a textbook is invaluable.
-The textbooks below are useful either as background reading or as a course textbook.
+The textbooks below are useful either as background reading or, in some cases, as a course textbook.